Ōsunaarashi Kintarō: Post-retirement activities

 Ōsunaarashi was told he would not be getting a danpatsu-shiki, or hair-cutting ceremony, and he appeared on Japanese television on March 31 with his head shaved, taking part in sumo matches with Bobby Ologun and Josh Barnett.
-He made his mixed martial arts debut on September 30, 2018 at the Rizin 13 event in the Saitama Super Arena where he lost to Bob Sapp.
+He made his mixed martial arts debut on September 30, 2018, at the Rizin 13 event in the Saitama Super Arena where he lost to Bob Sapp.
+This is his only MMA appearance to date.

 Ōsunaarashi was the coach for the Egyptian sumo team at the 2022 World Games.
-The sumo team was banned from competing the remaining sumo events after "poor sportsmanship" following a gold medal win in the men's lightweight in which the winning wrestler, Abdelrahman El–sefy, celebrated his win in an excessive manner and Ōsunaarashi angrily arguing with officials.
+The sumo team was banned from competing the remaining sumo events after "poor sportsmanship" following a gold medal win in the men's lightweight in which the winning wrestler, Abdelrahman El-Sefy, celebrated his win in an excessive manner and Ōsunaarashi angrily arguing with officials.

+Ōsunaarashi has continued to appear in amateur sumo exhibition tournaments in the United States, where he now resides.

 Personal life

 He is a practicing Muslim.
 This, among other things, means he must observe Ramadan and fast during this period.
-It was reported that he found this especially challenging as wrestlers are expected to eat heartily and train hard everyday, especially in their younger years, to build up bulk.
+It was reported that he found this especially challenging while active in professional sumo, as wrestlers are expected to eat heartily and train hard everyday, especially in their younger years, to build up bulk.
 When tournaments coincide with Ramadan, he admitted this made his tournament appearances at this time more challenging as he had to train and wrestle on an empty stomach.

 In June 2016 he became a tourism ambassador for his native country, to encourage Japanese people to visit Egypt despite political upheaval.
 He promoted Egypt to Japan by starting a documentary, filming about the monuments and historical sites in Egypt; he developed a 15 million-strong viewership but also faced several obstacles that threatened the documentary.

+Ōsunaarashi met his wife in an Egyptian restaurant in Japan while still active in sumo.
+Following his retirement in 2018, Ōsunaarashi and his family settled in the United States, initially in California.
+Since 2021 he has resided in Clifton, New Jersey.
+The couple have three sons.